Pharmaceutical brand development is evolving

 That’s the point at which to catch his attention.
 When he still thinks he is not a bald man.

-When forming your pharmaceutical brand development, select a precept that’s positioned against everyone else.
+When forming your brand strategy, select a precept that’s positioned against everyone else.
 EVERYONE else in the pharmaceutical category.
-And, has REAL meaning to the customer.
+And has REAL meaning to the customer.
+(Tested through research.)

 Beliefs are key

-The precept dictating the customer’s behavior.
-In this case, is that he does not wish to admit that he is bald.
+The research, if conducted properly, should reveal the most emotionally intensive precept in context of hair loss.
+In this case, it could be that he does not wish to admit that he is bald.

 He believes that no one notices because he has carefully taken measures to fake it.
 He is not a bald man.